9 Best Sustainable Swimwear Brands For Summer

 Price: $54 and up

 Another phenomenal brand to choose from!
 Sensi Graves offers recycled swimsuits that make you want to get up and move.
-The styles and cuts are so versatile and fun made for anybody who wants to move around and knows that nothing will fall out if you get my drift!
+The styles and cuts are so versatile and fun for anybody who wants to move around and knows nothing will fall out, if you get my drift!

-The brand was founded by Sensi Graves, s professional kiteboarder so that totally makes sense.
+The brand was founded by Sensi Graves, s professional skateboarder, so that makes sense.
 There is a range of bikini tops and bottoms to choose from in designs that are as fresh as ever!
 And tested for high-performance

 Sensi Graves's — fabrics and materials